Catholic schools in the United Kingdom: Wrexham

+Scotland

 After the Education Act 1918, many state-funded Scottish Catholic schools were started.
 Nevertheless, there exist Catholic independent schools such as St Aloysius' College, Glasgow, Fernhill School, Rutherglen, and Kilgraston School.
 During the Scottish Reformation, while there were no Catholic seminaries in England and Wales, there was a number of Scottish seminaries before the restoration of the Scottish Catholic hierarchy.
 Notable Scottish Catholic schools today include: